 Dynamic pages and Web API v2

-Three major changes have been introduced with working with Dynamic pages and Web API v2.
+Three major changes have been introduced when working with Dynamic pages and Web API v2.

 - All query parameters, except

 esales.market, have been moved into the body.

 - All dynamic page tokens have been removed from v2 in favor of the

 Api-Keyheader in the HTTP request.